 Pat, while never officially part of the student workforce in SHC, was a major player in the early work of SOCM and ETRC.
-She primarily worked on setting up and finding resources, including funding, for the Mountain People’s Health Clinics.
+She primarily worked on setting up and finding resources, including funding, for the Mountain People’s Health Clinics (MPHC).

 Pat eventually moved back to Texas, her home state.
 She settled in San Antonio where she became a strong advocate for education and women’s health issues, and was deeply involved in Jewish communal life.
 She also established and managed an all-women commercial law practice.